|

 Up stairs viewing Gallery of the Cockpit Tavern

-Built on the site of William Shakespeare house in blackfriars is the Cockpit Tavern that was also once a cock fighting arena.
-Once inside the round pub area you are actually on the cockfighting floor.
-Looking up you can still see the tiny gallery where the people would gather to watch the fight, as our picture above shows.
-In the cellars of this public house that are now used for storage are the rooms that were part of the Blackfriars Monastery.
-As this pub is off the beaten track it is out of the way of most tourist and is one of the only pubs in the area that opens on Sunday, so go along its well worth the effort.
+Built on the site of William Shakespeare’s house in Blackfriars is the Cockpit Tavern.
+This pub was once also a cockfighting arena.
+Once inside the round pub area and you are actually on the cockfighting floor.
+Looking upwards you can still see the tiny gallery where the people would gather to watch the fighting as our picture above shows.
+In the cellars of this public house, now used for beer barrel storage are the rooms that were once part of the Blackfriars Monastery.
+As this pub is off the beaten tourist track it is an out of the way location.
+It is one of the only pubs in this area that opens on Sunday, so go along for a quiet drink it's well worth the effort.

 Outside view of the Cockpit Tavern